 The legalization of mining in Iran occurred in 2019, as long as the miners who are in the territory are licensed and sell all their bitcoins to the Central Bank of Iran.
 Bitcoins purchased by the authorities are used exclusively as an international currency in the country’s import market, which has suggested that the government intends to save assets for the long term.

 The measure also prohibits transactions with bitcoin and cryptocurrencies that are mined or extracted outside the country, with which many users do not agree.
-According to data from the University of Cambridge, in Iran, Bitcoin mining increased from 1.74% to 3.8% in just seven months.
+According to data from the University of Cambridge, Bitcoin mining increased from 1.74% to 3.8% in Iran in just seven months.

 The Government of Iran has indicated that efforts to regulate bitcoin mining are intended to minimize capital flight due to the loss of value of the rial, the national currency.